drcscodes/drcs.codes/res/databases/slides/relational-model.md

 | 6         | Alonzo     | NULL        |Church     |
 +-----------+------------+-------------+-----------+

-## Kinds of Constraints

-- Inherent model-based (or *implicit*) constraints

-    - domain constraints, atomic attribute values

-- Schema-based (or *explicit*) contstraints

-    - keys, referential integrity

-- Application-based (or semantic constraints), a.k.a., business rules

 ## Superkeys

 A *superkey* $SK$ is a set of attributes of a relation schema $R$ such that